nawarian/The-PHP-Website/source/_posts_en/20-bitwise-php.blade.md

 know everything you need about this, just jump to the [Binary numbers and strings in PHP](#binary-numbers-and-strings) section.

-There's this thing in math called “base”.
+There's this thing in math called "base".
 It defines how we may represent quantities in different formats.
 Us, humans, normally use the decimal base (base 10) which allows any number to be represented with the digits `0`, `1`, `2`, `3`, `4`, `5`, `6`, `7`, `8` and `9`.

-To make our next examples clearer I will call the number “20” as “decimal 20”.
+To make our next examples clearer I will call the number "20" as "decimal 20".

-Binary numbers (base 2) can represent any number, but using only two distinct digits: 0 and 1.
+Binary numbers (base 2) can represent any number, but using only two distinct digits: `0` and `1`.

 The decimal 20 when represented in binary form, can be seen as 0b000**10100**.
 Do not worry about converting it, let the machines do this job 😉